-Kimberly Guilfoyle currently serves as co-host of FOX News Channel's (FNC) The Five (weekdays 5-6PM/ET).
+Kimberly Guilfoyle currently serves as co-host of FOX News Channel's (FNC) The Five (weekdays 5-6PM/ET) and as part of a rotating panel on FNC's Outnumbered (weekdays 12-1PM/ET).
 She joined FNC in 2006 as a legal analyst.

 On The Five, Guilfoyle is part of a roundtable ensemble of FOX personalities who discuss, debate and even debunks the hot news stories, controversies and issues of the day.
+On Outnumbered, Guilfoyle is part of a panel of four female panelists and one rotating male that tackles top headlines from all angles and perspectives.
 Additionally, she appears regularly on The O'Reilly Factor, Hannity, and other programs and occasionally hosts FoxNews.com Live.
-Guilfoyle recently contributed to FNC's 2014 New Year's Eve special, All-American New Year live from Times Square in New York City.
-Prior to this, she was the host of the preexisting one-hour crime-based weekend program The Lineup.

 Prior to FNC, Guilfoyle served as a legal analyst for ABC News and was featured regularly on ABC's Good Morning America.
 She has covered major legal cases, including O.J.
 Simpson, Scott Peterson, JonBenet Ramsey, Natalee Holloway, Kobe Bryant and Michael Jackson.

 Before a career in broadcast television, she served as an assistant district attorney at the San Francisco and Los Angeles District Attorney's Offices.
 As managing attorney of the trial division in San Francisco, she was co-prosecutor in the case "People v.
 Noel and Knoller," a second-degree murder trial involving a dog mauling, which received national and international attention and was chronicled on NBC's Dateline, A&E's American Justice, and, most recently, on Animal Planet's Animal Witness.